For Volunteers

 Will they train me?

-Most programs offer training that is specific to your role, and many will continue to provide on-the-job support and mentorship once you’ve been placed in a volunteer role.
+Most programs offer training that is specific to your role.
+Many will continue to provide on-the-job support and mentorship once you’ve been placed in a volunteer role.
 Volunteering at an adult education program is a great way to grow your skills as an educator!

 How do I start?

-By Phone: Call the Massachusetts Adult Literacy Help Desk at 1-800-447-8844.
+By Phone: Call us at 1-800-447-8844.
 Help desk staff will provide you with several referrals to appropriate local programs.
-Next, call the programs to make an appointment to visit the program or to sign up for their volunteer training.
+Call each program to ask about volunteer needs or make an appointment with the volunteer coordinator.

 Resources and Support

-Educators and volunteers working in adult education programs should check the SABES website for professional development opportunities and additional resources.
+Are you an educator or volunteers in an adult education program?
+Check out SABES for professional development opportunities and additional resources.

 A group of multi-cultured adults look at a laptop.